Oil drillers and Bitcoin miners bond over natural gas

 But some major oil companies have signed on.

-In North Dakota, a top oil-producing state, Norway’s Equinor ASA and Canada’s Enerplus Corp are among those that have used such mining to reduce flaring, company spokespeople confirmed to Reuters.
+In North Dakota, a top oil-producing state, Norway's Equinor ASA (EQNR.OL) and Canada's Enerplus Corp (ERF.TO) are among those that have used such mining to reduce flaring, company spokespeople confirmed to Reuters.

 Denver-based Crusoe Energy Systems Inc is one of the continent’s largest Bitcoin mining companies using otherwise stranded gas.
 It expects to double its current staff of 55 this year, said Cully Cavness, co-founder and a former oil and gas engineer.